UserCDP/CSE301_project/README.md

 # Concepts implemented so far

 ## Understanding the game engine

+### How to run the game
+Download the files of the game, go to the directory of the game and run `ghci MineExplorer.hs -package containers base`. then run the `main` function.
+If you have any issues with the packages follow the instructions and then rerun `:l MineExplorer.hs` inside `ghci`.

+### How the engine is structured
 The position within the map is stored as a BinTree Zip data type.

 Each node of this tree contains a value of type NodeInfo, which is a record keeping track of an item and the number of visits at that node, respectively.